Is milk good for you? What kind of question is that? It depends, do you consider gaining muscle and losing fat good?

 Ever since the beginning of time aka when I first started going to the gym and lifting weights I was told that I should avoid dairy products on a cut, especially milk, since it will make me look soft and smooth.
 Sounds familiar?

 Chances are you were told the same.
-The reason behind it being, that it makes you hold water and thus makes your physique softer.
+The reason behind it is, that it makes you hold water and thus makes your physique softer.

 Some would say to not even drink it on a bulk.
 While others will fanatically scream that you need to go GOMAD quantities of milk.